Prehistory of Manila: Maynila (historical polity)

-The names ‘Seludong’, ‘Saludong’ or ‘Selurong’ are all interchangeably used to denote an area where the Kingdom of Maynila was later established prior to the arrival of Spanish colonizers in the Philippines in the 16th century.

-Kingdom of Tondo
+Tondo (historical polity)

-The Kingdom of Tondo is located at the northern part of Pasig River.
+Tondo was located at the northern part of Pasig River.
 As it is located at the center of regional trading route, it capitalized on the trade with China during the Ming dynasty and with other countries in Southeast and East Asia.
 It also has deep connections with the inhabitants of Brunei.
-The kingdom was defeated by the Spaniards in 1591.
+The state fell to the Spaniards in 1571.